pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 // }
 ```

-<p>The <code>_id</code>code> field is a unique identifier attached to each record.
-Duplicate IDs are not permitted, and nor is deleting the field.
+<p>The <code>_id</code> field is a unique identifier attached to each record.
+Duplicate IDs are not permitted, nor is deleting this field.</p>

-We'll take a look at the lone record in the <code>clicks.metadata</code> collection as well.
+We'll take a look at the lone record in the <code>clicks.metadata</code> collection.

 ```js
 db.clicks.metadata.findOne()